Dark-Knight-Rises/Logseq/pages/Computer Networks.md

 			- Functions of network layer.
 				- Routing.
 					- The network layer determines the best route from the source to destination.
 This function is known as routing.
-				- Addressing.
+				- Logical Addressing.
-					- The network layer defines the addressing scheme to identify device uniquely.
+					- The network layer defines the addressing scheme to identify each device uniquely.
+				-
 	-